cfpb/design-manual/guides/creating-accessible-interfaces.md

 <div class="content-33 content-first">

-#### Provide ways to help users navigate, find content, and determine where they are.
+#### Help users navigate, find content, and determine where they are

 </div>